-2. Step functions#
+2. Step Functions#

 In many experimental setups, dynamic loads are applied to simulate realistic operating conditions.
 Experimental platforms often handle these dynamic loads effectively, interpolating between data points if necessary to create smooth profiles.
 However, while interpolation is a convenient tool, there are situations where it might not be the best approach for simulating system behavior.
 Therefore, we also supply helper functions to construct step-based load profiles.